dylanpieper/chatalot/README.md

 chatalot synchronously processes a lot of large language model chats in R using [ellmer](https://ellmer.tidyverse.org).

-Easily setup sequential and parallel processing workflows with features including [tool calling](https://ellmer.tidyverse.org/articles/tool-calling.html), [structured data extraction](https://ellmer.tidyverse.org/articles/structured-data.html), save and resume, sound notification, and more.
+Easily setup sequential and parallel processing workflows with features including [tool calling](https://ellmer.tidyverse.org/articles/tool-calling.html), [structured data extraction](https://ellmer.tidyverse.org/articles/structured-data.html), save and resume, sound notifications, and more.

 chatalot is similar to existing ellmer tools:

--   [ellmer::parallel_chat()](https://ellmer.tidyverse.org/reference/parallel_chat.html) - Synchronously processes lots of chats in parallel.
-This tool is simple and fast but has limited features with no option to save data at checkpoints or resume if interuppted.
+-   [ellmer::parallel_chat()](https://ellmer.tidyverse.org/reference/parallel_chat.html) - Synchronously processes a lot of chats in parallel.
+This tool is simple and fast but has limited features with no option to save data and resume if interrupted.

--   [ellmer::batch_chat()](https://ellmer.tidyverse.org/reference/batch_chat.html) - Asynchronously batch processes lots of chats from select providers.
+-   [ellmer::batch_chat()](https://ellmer.tidyverse.org/reference/batch_chat.html) - Asynchronously batch processes a lot of chats from select providers.
 This tool is about 50% cheaper if you wait up to 24 hours for a response.

 ## Installation